 The T & D projects do not involve any large scale excavation.
 In transmission line land is affected to the extent 144 sq. m below the tower base for which compensation is paid to land owner.
-However, in the instant scheme, no new transmission towers are to be constructed.
-In case of distribution lines, loss of land is insignificant due to erection of pole.
-Moreover, the subject transmission and distribution lines are not passing through any forest area; hence the problem of losing natural resources is not envisaged.
+However, loss of land is insignificant due to erection of pole for distribution line.
+In the instant scheme, only one line i.e. 132 KV Rengpang -Tamenglong is passing through 5 km of forest area out of total line length of 18 km.
+However, as per regulation, afforestation will be undertaken on double the area diverted will help in increase the forest cover.